kdion4891/laravel-ajax-crud/docs/quick-start.md

     php artisan migrate

-Log into your app and click the `Vehicles` link in the navbar to view the CRUD.
+Log into your app with any auth `User` and click the `Vehicles` link in the navbar to view the CRUD.